Why, oh why with all the information available to companies, is asking for reviews still seen as a sketchy strategy? Part blog, part rant.

 It gets better.
 They then say that on the contrary to organic collection, email prompted reviews have less-to-no bias as they are taken to an isolated page.
 I interpret their secondary findings as email invitations produce more realistic content of a consumer’s experience, which is not swayed by other reviews left of the same product or service.

 You may interpret the article and the research paper however you desire, I simply wish to dispel the myth that asking for reviews is evil.
 So, if you’ve ever been asked for a review, have you ever felt an overwhelming sense of being accosted or hounded?
-I’d like to think we’re all grown-ups and can easily place an unwanted message into spam.
+I’d like to think we’re all grown-ups and can easily ignore or delete an unwanted message

 I’ve never felt pressured into leaving a review, let alone to increase my rating, and I’m still of the belief that simply asking for reviews is just common sense.
 You don’t know unless you try.
-However, if you’ve felt pressured into leaving a review from being asked, I’d love to open up the floor to discussion, so please leave a comment and I’m sorry for your bad experience.
+However, if you’ve felt pressured into leaving a review from being asked, I’m sorry for your brad experience, I’d love to open up the floor to discussion so please leave a comment.

 That said, I like to think many of you understand the benefits – or do now after reading the blog – of asking for reviews, and are in a large majority that see the sense in the harmless, if not less biased nature, of email invitations.
 I hope this blog has been able to unmuddy the waters surrounding asking for reviews as a collection strategy, and leave no-one murmuring about asking in the future.